GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdValidation/Example.rst

    Sketch of the problem

-In this example, we solve the hydraulic fracturing problem with the hydrofrac solver to obtain the temporal solution of the fracture characteristics (length, aperture and pressure).
-These modeling predictions are then compared with the corresponding experimental results `(Rubin, 1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.
+In this example, we solve the hydraulic fracturing problem with the ``hydrofrac`` solver to obtain the temporal solution of the fracture characteristics (length, aperture and pressure).
+These modeling predictions are compared with the corresponding experimental results `(Rubin, 1983)  <http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=BBFD63D08B444221B5546F7AAC3FC159?doi=10.1.1.1052.2551&rep=rep1&type=pdf>`__.

 For this example, we focus on the ``Mesh``,